 - Assisting with research projects

-- Working directly with or observing interactions with customers and clients
+- Working directly or observing interactions with customers and clients

 - Providing career guidance

-4. As an employer, do I have the opportunity to select students?
+4. Do I have the opportunity to select students?

 5. Will students contact me directly?

 Yes, but only after the Office of Career Services has informed you of your extern.
-It is the responsibility of the student to get in contact with you prior to the externship once the decision has been made and the contact information has been provided to the student.
+It is the responsibility of the student to contact you prior to the externship once the decision has been made.
 Students will not be given contact information during the application process.

-7. How many student externs will each office/organization receive?
+7. How many student externs may each sponsor/organization host?